quantum-tinkerer/pymablock/paper/finding_effective_model.md

 ```{embed} # cell-4-finding_effective_model
 ```

-Here `symbols` specifies the perturbative parameters in the order of variables in the perturbative series.
+The order of the variables in the perturbative series will be that of `symbols`.

 ### Requesting the effective Hamiltonian